undeadcycle/ai_coding_assistant/code_bot_plan.md

 # TODO:

 1. finish .desktop file
+  1. path to anaconda environment
+  2. fix path to main.py
+  3. find or create an icon to package with

 2. create installer to cleanly place files in correct place? .deb? prompt for model weights location?